HickeyLab/Mingl/README.md

 We strongly recommend installing MINGL into a **new Python virtual environment** to avoid dependency conflicts and ensure a reproducible software setup.

+Installation through either method automatically resolves and installs MINGL’s required Python dependencies, as specified in the package metadata; optional GPU-accelerated functionality requires installation of a compatible CuPy package separately.

 ---

 ## Step 1.
 Create a new Python environment